Doonyby/bcskibuddy/README.md

 -------
 As a user, after creating a profile, this app will give you access to the community of back country users in Utah.
 On your home page, you can look up tours that other users have created and join them.
-After joining them, you can join the conversation of that individual trip by adding comments.
+After joining them, you can join the conversation of that individual tour by adding comments.
-If you wish to create a trip in a specific area, you can do so which will enable other users to join your trip.
+If you wish to create a tour in a specific area, you can do so which will enable other users to join your tour.
 With these methods, you will be able to access the back country with companions who can assist in group decisions and in avalanche/injury rescues if needs be.

 Live Site
 ---------